 - A. To oversee the worship of the congregation in accordance with the Book of Worship,136 including the time and place of worship, special services, the music program, and the celebration of the sacraments.
-This shall not infringe on the responsibility of the Pastor in the selection of hymns, Scriptures, sermon, administration of the sacraments, or other duties that are incumbent on the office of Pastor. - B. To organize itself within the bounds of this Constitution and lawful acts of the higher Church Courts for the advancement of the gospel and the mission of that congregation.137 - C. To initiate the ministry of evangelism as the first business of the Church, and to seek to lead persons to an acceptance of Jesus Christ as Lord and Savior. - D. To oversee the discipleship ministries of the church, leading members to maturity in Christ. - E. To monitor the spiritual conduct of the members, and to take action when appropriate according to procedures set forth in the Book of Discipline. - F. To remind parents of the responsibility of presenting their children for Baptism, and to provide instruction as indicated in the Book of Worship, Section 3-2.G.
-To this end Sessions should establish and conduct under their authority Sunday schools and Bible classes, and adopt such other methods as may be found helpful.
-The Session shall encourage the parents of the Church to guide their children in the catechizing and disciplining of them in the Christian religion.138 - G. To receive, dismiss, restore, grant affiliation, remove members and keep rolls in accordance with G.8-1, 8-2, and 8-3.
-The Session may establish a minimum age for the active roll and to vote in congregational meetings. - H. To determine the budget of the church and the benevolence objectives of the congregation. - I. To oversee the educational program of the congregation, and to approve its literature. - J. To oversee the work of the Board of Deacons and to review its minutes at least semiannually unless otherwise provided for by the Session.
-It is also desirable for the Session to call a joint meeting at least semi-annually to discuss matters of common interest, although each body must act separately on matters under its charge. - K. To fulfill its obligations to train and examine those elected to the office of Ruling Elder or Deacon as set forth in Sections 12-3; 13-8, 9 and 10. - L. To determine policies regarding the use of the property and facilities of the congregation.139
+This shall not infringe on the responsibility of the Pastor in the selection of hymns, Scriptures, sermons, administration of the sacraments, or other duties that are incumbent on the office of Pastor. - B. To organize itself within the bounds of this Constitution and lawful acts of the higher Church courts for the advancement of the gospel and the mission of that congregation.137 - C. To initiate the ministry of evangelism as the first business of the Church and to seek to lead persons to an acceptance of Jesus Christ as Lord and Savior. - D. To oversee the discipleship ministries of the church, leading members to maturity in Christ. - E. To monitor the spiritual conduct of the members and to take action when appropriate according to procedures set forth in the Book of Discipline. - F. To remind parents of the responsibility of presenting their children for baptism and to provide instruction as indicated in the Book of Worship, Section 3-2.G.
+To this end, Sessions should establish and conduct under their authority Sunday schools and Bible classes and adopt such other methods as may be found helpful.
+The Session shall encourage the parents of the Church to guide their children in the catechizing and disciplining of them in the Christian religion.138 - G. To receive, dismiss, restore, grant affiliation, remove members, and keep rolls in accordance with G.8-1, 8-2, and 8-3.
+The Session may establish a minimum age for the active roll and to vote in congregational meetings. - H. To determine and oversee the finances of the local church including the budget and the benevolence objectives of the congregation. - I. To oversee the educational program of the congregation and to approve its literature. - J. To oversee the work of the Board of Deacons and to review its minutes at least semiannually unless otherwise provided for by the Session.
+It is also desirable for the Session to call a joint meeting at least semi-annually to discuss matters of common interest, although each body must act separately on matters under its charge. - K. To fulfill its obligations to train and examine those elected to the office of Ruling Elder or Deacon as set forth in Sections 12-3 and 13-8, 9, and 10.

-134 G.18-3G; G.17-5; G.6-8.
+134 G.17-2C; G.17-3; G.6-8.

 135 In addition to the responsibilities listed here, note also the Session responsibilities for instructing, examining, and ordaining/installing Ruling Elders and Deacons (G.11-3B; G.12-6; G.13-1B).

-136 W-2.7B
+136 W.2.7B.